EviBera/adopt-a-pet/README.md

 ## About the project

 This application helps an imaginary pet rescue team to find adopters for stray animals.
-I have collaborated with
+I have collaborated with [Ildikó Földi Krizsán](https://github.com/FoldiKrizsanIldiko)

-[Ildikó Földi Krizsán ]: https://github.com/FoldiKrizsanIldiko

 who has tested the application.